HT-YU21/MEMO-for-SA/README.md

 Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the main folder.

 Download the folder "ALSA" above and put it into the folder "ALSA-models".
+Folder "ALSA" contains the datasets.

 Train by using the following command: